 Rates can move more than daily, but on a typical day rates do not move very much.
-This is why it is important to employ Fairway to assist you in making the determination of when to lock your loan.
+This is why it is important to employ a seasoned mortgage advisor at Fairway Independent Mortgage Corp to assist you in making the determination of when to lock your loan.
 Things that will affect the interest rate moving are strong swings in the equity or stock market and indications from our economic position in not only the U.S. market but the world market as well.

 - Do you sell my loans?

 Yes.
 It is called transferring and it is done at closing.
-Fairway will provide all the information about your investor.
+Fairway Independent Mortgage Corp will provide all the information about your investor.

 - What is a target rate?

 Your target rate is the rate we will discuss to be the original optimal rate of interest for your mortgage.